Full spectrum. Isolate. Whole Plant. Phyto Rich. Extract. Argh.

 Keep in mind cannabis contains a complex of over 500 therapeutic bioactive compounds.
 This spectrum of molecules contains not only the cannabinoids and terpenes full of the medicinal qualities people seek, but also a plethora of other lesser-known but equally important elements such as flavonoids, phenolic amides, and sterols.

 The majority of these cannabinoids and terpenes are found in the trichomes, the glandular stalks and bulbous heads that exist on the cannabis plant.
 Terpenes are the essential oils that give cannabis its different flavors and aromas and help to shape the healing qualities of each concentrate.

 When the plant is extracted for "Full Spectrum," the properties and components that are part of that – such as terpenes and CBD, for example – are still existent.
 The molecules of the “whole plant” remain intact in the processed extracted oil.
 In this extraction process, there is little to no loss of any of the other compounds hence allowing for what is called the “full entourage effect,” which is derived from the whole plant extraction method.

 The debate that seems to arise in the industry is the medicinal values of one versus the other.
-Although it may seem counterintuitive, research so far indicates that full-spectrum CBD is more effective than isolate.
+Although it may seem counterintuitive, research so far indicates that full-spectrum CBD is more effective than isolate for most ailments.

 According to a study done at the Lautenberg Center for General Tumor Immunology in Jerusalem, the effectiveness of isolated CBD versus full-spectrum CBD extract concluded that CBD isolate yields a “bell-curve” of effectiveness.
 Studies proved that the isolate becomes less effective over time, while full-spectrum CBD continued to be effective in providing pain relief.
 See study here.